-The principal dentist had overall responsibility for the management and clinical leadership of the practice and was responsible for the day to day running of the service.
+The registered manager had overall responsibility for the management and clinical leadership of the practice.
+The practice manager and one dental nurse had shared responsibility for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.